kamioftea/advent-of-code-2023/pubs/blog/day_7.md

 Part two replaces jacks with jokers, which:

-* Can count as any card when determining the `HandType`
+* Can count as any card when determining the `HandType`.
 * Are ranked lower than non-joker cards when comparing card-by-card.

 This requires a few changes:

-* Make the parsing of cards configurable, with a dedicated parser for each type,
+* Make the parsing of cards configurable, with a dedicated parser for each type.
 * Add `Joker` to `Card`.
-I can put this first in the `enum` to give it the lowest rank,
+Putting this first will give it the lowest rank.
 * Update `calculate_hand_type` to account for jokers.

 I add a `fn (&str) -> Vec<Card>` to `parse_input` and `parse_hand`.
 I can then implement the part